stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ## Basic Transformers

-To fully explore GLFW using the new framework the prototype will be extended to create a native window, which requires support for strings and a `Handle` to the window.
+To fully explore GLFW using the new framework the prototype will be extended to create a native window, which requires support for strings and the `Handle` to the window.

 String values are supported by the following companion transformer: